Dimitrovgrad, Serbia: Climate

-Dimitrovgrad has a oceanic climate (Köppen climate classification: Cfb).
+Dimitrovgrad has an oceanic climate (Köppen climate classification: Dfb).

 History

 The Roman road Via Militaris was built in the 1st century AD and went through the town.
 In May 2010, well-preserved remains of the road were excavated during the work on Corridor 10.

 An Ottoman military base operated in the west of Dimitrovgrad prior to the Balkan nations full independence.

 During the Serbo-Bulgarian War, two battles were fought here, the 1st Battle of Caribrod and the 2nd Battle of Caribrod.

 The Serbian and Bulgarian Prime ministers met at the then Tsaribrod in 1912 to discuss the disputed territories in Macedonia.
 The Kingdom of Serbs, Croats and Slovenes gained parts of the Principality of Bulgaria (known in Bulgaria as Western Outlands) which included Tsaribrod following the Treaty of Neuilly, signed on November 27, 1919.

 From 1929 to 1941, Caribrod was part of the Morava Banovina of the Kingdom of Yugoslavia.
 It was occupied by Kingdom of Bulgaria between 1941 and 1944 during World War II.